ctmrbio/stag-mwc/report/bracken_table_mpa.rst

-TSV table with combined and filtered Bracken reports based on the Kraken2 reports, in MetaPhlAn2-like format.
+TSV table with Bracken reports based on the Kraken2 reports, in MetaPhlAn2-like format.